-You are probably beginning to understand that the smell of bed bugs can differ greatly from person to person but there are some myths surrounding their odor which are far from being truth.
+You are probably beginning to understand that the smell of bed bugs can differ greatly from person to person but there are some myths surrounding their odor that are far from being truth.

 - You might have heard that these creatures give off an odor of urine but this is not true.

-- It is also said that bed bugs smell similar to moth balls but again their is not truth in this.
+- It is also said that bed bugs smell similar to mothballs but again there is no truth in this.

 Do Dead Bed Bugs Smell Different?

-If you are concerned about a bed bug infestation, one of the things that you might wonder is whether the deceased bed bugs will leave a worse odor.
-The odor certainly won’t be putrid, you may notice the scent of cilantro to begin with but if the bug was crushed whilst still digesting a feed, you might also pick up an aroma of blood.
+If you are concerned about a bed bug (they don’t jump) infestation, one of the things that you might wonder is whether the deceased bed bugs will leave a worse odor.
+The odor certainly won’t be putrid, you may notice the scent of cilantro, to begin with, but if the bug was crushed whilst still digesting a feed, you might also pick up an aroma of blood.